nice-digital/nice-design-system/components/nds-filters/README.md

 ###### additional props

-Any additional props are spread on to the `form` element,useful for accessibility or data attributes.
+Any additional props are spread on to the `form` element, useful for accessibility or data attributes.

 ##### `<FilterGroup />`